mma01us/dream-journal/README.md

 6. as a user, I can view my settings
 7. as a user, I can change my visual settings in the settings
 8. as a user, I can view a specific dream entry
+9. as a user, I can delete a specific dream entry

 ## Research Topics